Mini-Pupillage

 No, our mini-pupillages are not assessed.

-No, but you need to evidence a strong desire to come to the Criminal Bar.
+No, but you need to evidence a strong desire to come to the criminal Bar.
 In the event that we receive more applications than places, priority will be given to those candidates who are undertaking, or have undertaken, a Law Degree or equivalent.

 Smart dark office wear, for example, a black, navy blue or dark grey suit and a white or other light coloured shirt.
 Men should wear ties.
 Women can wear a black or dark coloured dress and jacket or smart dark coloured trouser suit.
 Please wear sensible shoes that you can walk in all day as you may find you have a lot of walking to do between courts.
 For the sake of clarity, trainers are not acceptable footwear.
 Please bear in mind that whilst you are undertaking your mini-pupillage with us you are representing Drystone Chambers and therefore a professional looking appearance at all times is essential.
+Anyone not meeting our dress code will have their mini-pupillage terminated.

 There is nothing specific that you need to prepare, but it would be prudent to make yourself familiar with the type of cases that members of Drystone Chambers undertake via our website.
 Our news page is a useful source of information in this regard as are our social media channels.

 You should bring a notebook and pen or equivalent.
 It is a good idea to make notes to remind yourself of any questions you may have later, but you should avoid making notes of any ‘personal information’.
 We want you to get maximum benefit from your mini-pupillage experience.
-Making the most of your time with us by having a positive attitude, taking notes and asking good questions at appropriate times will enable you to gain an insight into life at the Criminal Bar and what it entails.
+Making the most of your time with us by having a positive attitude, taking notes and asking good questions at appropriate times will enable you to gain an insight into life at the criminal Bar and what it entails.

 We value feedback on how well we have done and so all mini-pupils are provided with a feedback form at the end of their mini-pupillage to complete and provide comment on their experience, whether positive or negative, as this will help us to review our processes and procedures to ensure the best possible experience for future mini-pupils.